isabella232/advertising-cloud.en/help/dsp/campaign-management/reports/campaign-reports-about.md

 In each entity tab, each row includes pacing and delivery metrics, by default, but you can [change the column view](column-view-change.md) or even [create a custom column view](column-view-create.md) to apply across all subtabs for the campaign.
 You can further [customize the data tables](campaign-data-views-about.md) in additional ways.
 Each data table includes a [!UICONTROL Subtotals] row, which shows either the sum or the average value of each metric across all visible rows.

 For each campaign, you can also customize time series trend charts with three metrics, which are available in each entity view.
 By default, data for [!UICONTROL Net Spend], [!UICONTROL Impressions], and [!UICONTROL Net CPM] are included in separate charts (trellis charts).
 You can optionally change the metrics.
-To enable hourly data in the time series trend charts, change your date selection to a single day (today, yesterday, or a specific day).
+To enable hourly data in the time series trend charts, change your date selection to a single day ([!UICONTROL Today], [!UICONTROL Yesterday], or a specific day).

 ![separate trend charts for three metrics](/help/dsp/assets/trend-chart-separate.png)